Dream On Me Coast Rider Review

 The Dream on Me (DOM) Family is a collection of brands, including Dream On Me, Evolur Baby, and Slumber Baby.
 The company launched in 1988 and focuses on creating safe, quality products for families.
-The line of products includes strollers, cribs, baby sleepers, walkers, and more.
+The line of products includes strollers, baby cribs, baby walkers, a bassinet that appears in our best bassinet review, and more.

 Weight and Folded Size

 While the fold of the Coast Rider might be weird, it does make for a relatively small and lightweight package compared to the competition.